General Terms and Conditions

 and excluding value added tax.

-to the fee agreed upon, the Translator shall be entitled to reimbursement
+addition to the fee agreed upon, the Translator shall be entitled to

-of actual expenses incurred and agreed with the Client.
-Proof-reading
+reimbursement of actual expenses incurred and agreed with the Client.

-services shall be remunerated on the basis of the time spent.
-In all cases
+Proof-reading services shall be remunerated on the basis of the time spent.

-value added tax will be additionally charged if required by law.
-The
+In all cases value added tax will be additionally charged if required by

-Translator may require an advance in the case of large-volume orders.
-He
+law.
+The Translator may require an advance in the case of large-volume

-may make the rendering of his services conditional upon prior payment of
+orders.
+He may make the rendering of his services conditional upon prior payment

-of the fee is not agreed in advance, the Client shall pay the Translator an
+the amount of the fee is not agreed in advance, the Client shall pay the

-appropriate remuneration corresponding to the nature and difficulty of the
+Translator an appropriate remuneration corresponding to the nature and

-services rendered.
-This remuneration shall not be lower than the rates
+difficulty of the services rendered.
+This remuneration shall not be lower

 Reservation of title and copyright